 Young Investigator Awards

-The submission process for the Young Investigator Awards is now closed.
-The competition encourages and recognizes young scientific investigators of promise, upon whom progress in the field of cardiology is dependent.
-Submissions were accepted in the following categories:
+The Young Investigator Awards competition encourages and recognizes young scientific investigators of promise, upon whom progress in the field of cardiology is dependent.
+The ACC is no longer accepting Young Investigator Award submissions.

-The first place winner for each category receives $2,000, second place winners receive $1,000; four honorable mentions in each category receive $500.
-Travel, hotel and meals up to $1,500 will be reimbursed for all 18 finalists to attend the YIA Competition at ACC.17 in Washington, DC.
-For more information email Kristin Robertson or call 800-253-4636, ext.
+The Award: The first place winner in each category receives $2,000, second place winners receive $1,000; four honorable mentions in each category receive $500.
+Travel, hotel and meals up to $1,500 will be reimbursed for all 18 finalists to attend the YIA Competitions at ACC.18 in Orlando, FL.
+For more information: Email Kristin Robertson or call 800-253-4636, ext.
 6390.

 YIA Category Descriptions